Speko Docs

 What the SDK owns

-• Connecting to LiveKit with the supplied token.
+• Connecting with supplied short-lived session credentials.

 • Acquiring the microphone with sensible constraints (echo cancellation, noise suppression, auto gain — all togglable via audioConstraints).